-An individual’s reasons may be complex and deeply rooted in private and cultural patterns or it may simply be that they know of no practical alternative.
+An individual’s reasons may be complex and deeply rooted in personal, religious, and cultural patterns or it may simply be that they know of no practical alternative.

 14 Reasons Why People Don't Just Leave an Abusive Relationship

-The following reasons are answers to the questions: Why do people stay in abusive relationships?
-Why don't they just leave?
+The following reasons are answers to the questions: Why do abuse victims stay with an abuser?
+Why doesn't she/he leave?

 A person may remain in an abusive relationship for one primary reason, or for a combination of reasons.